This video compares in detail the iO9 vs the 9900 only.

 The first and most significant difference is the cleaning action.

 The Prestige 9900 has a sonic cleaning action.
-The iO has an oscillating and rotating cleaning action.
+The iO9 and 10 have an oscillating and rotating cleaning action.

 The sonic technology uses 2 methods to clean the teeth.
 The first is a mechanical side-to-side cleaning motion.
 The second is a non-contact approach.
 It uses sonic technology to disrupt plaque beyond the tip of the bristles.